About Holy Spirit

 Faith Active in Love

 We remember that we are not alone in the ministry work that we do.
 Over the years we’ve made connections and grown relationships with others.
 As part of the Evangelical Lutheran Church in Canada we celebrate and share responsibility at national gatherings, in our synod, camps, and Campus Ministry.
 We’ve partnered with Reconciling Works to grow toward full inclusion.
 We support neighbours in ministry far and wide including On Eagle’s Wings, Canadian Lutheran World Relief, The Lutheran World Federation.
-In this, our 50th year, we were excited to host an intern from the Lutheran Theological Seminary, Saskatoon.
 We’re not done yet however!
 New avenues in ministry are always being revealed.
 We pray for discernment and guidance in the future as God leads us to build relationships outside our walls.

-Canadian Lutheran World Relief, Campus Ministry, Mustard Seed Church, Interfaith Pride Worship, Reconciling Works, Internship/Lindsey, On Eagle’s Wings, ELCIC Praise Sundays, Seminary Sunday, Truth and Reconciliation, National Worship Conference
+Canadian Lutheran World Relief, Campus Ministry, Mustard Seed Church, Interfaith Pride Worship, Reconciling Works, Internship, On Eagle’s Wings, ELCIC Praise Sundays, Seminary Sunday, Truth and Reconciliation, National Worship Conference

 Holy Spirit Lutheran is an active and vibrant community.
 We support each other and our greater community through many different activities.
 Visitors and newly active friends are welcomed to worship and fellowship through Sunday morning coffee, juice, and treats.
 We have volunteers for that.
 Many choose to join our church formally and engage in new members classes.
 Thank you, ministry staff, for providing this valuable introduction to Lutheranism.
 It’s been said that Bible studies is where you get to know your church.
 Take a bow, Adult ministry.